So, you are going to HELI-EXPO. Great! What’s it all about?

 • The convention shuttle buses are great for networking, whether you’re standing in line waiting for a bus, or riding to and from the show.

 • After the convention hall closes each day, proceed to the lobby lounge at the key convention hotels.
-The Wynn and Encore are the HELI-EXPO headquarter hotels.
+The Anaheim Marriott is the HELI-EXPO headquarter hotel.
 It’s easy to start one of those casual conversations that can lead to dinner gatherings and valuable contacts.

 • Strike up a conversation at events while standing in line for food and beverages.